mysociety/alaveteli/doc/SEARCH.md

 `content_tsv` (resp. `admin_content_tsv`) stores the searchable data stemmed and tokenised according to the language used by the platform (or the specific content where multiple languages are used). postgresql uses `ts_vector` format for this.

 The `ts_vector` search system only searches words by their start (ie. it can search for `the_user@somedomain.com` if it is the full email address, but it won't match the domain only without some further custom preprocessing).
 This is the part that will match `requester`, `requesting`, etc... when searching for `request`.
-But it will not find `reuqest` (typo).
+But it will not find `request` (typo).

 ## Semantic search